Healthcare in Iran: Workforce

 However, access and availability of health care continues to be somewhat limited in lesser developed provinces where the health indices are also lower as compared to national averages.
 The country is in an epidemiologic transition and faces double burden of the diseases.
 New emerging threats should also be considered.
 The demographic and epidemiological transition underway will have a significant effect on the pattern of morbidity and mortality in the near and distance future, especially as it affects the emergence of chronic non-communicable diseases and the health problems of an aging population.

 Development

 Although overall improvements have been achieved in all health areas since the 1979 revolution, the present challenging economic conditions of the country, combined with rapid advances in medical technology and information technology, individuals’ expectations, and the young demographic of the population will undoubtedly challenge the sustainability of past improving trends.

 Medical tourism

-Medical tourism in Iran, has a high potential of attracting tourists for medical services.
-Apart from the price which is considerably lower, comparing to other countries being in the same region, the quality of medical services in Iran are quite pleasing.
-Iran has a really well educated and experienced medical staff.
-Medical specialists are highly professional and supported by a qualified nursing system.
-Iran also has a really active team of medical researchers.
+Iran has a high potential of attracting tourists for medical services.
+Apart from the price, which is considerably lower, comparing to other countries in the same region, the quality of medical services in Iran are quite pleasing.
+Iran has an educated and experienced medical workforce.
+Medical specialists are professional and supported by a qualified nursing system.
+Iran also has a very active pool of medical researchers.

 In 2012, 30,000 people visited Iran each year to receive medical treatment.
 Most health tourists were from Azerbaijan, Turkmenistan, Iraq, Turkey, Kuwait, Oman and Pakistan.